otter365/otter365/README.md

-- 👋 Hi, I’m @otter365
+- 👋 Hi, I’m @otter365.
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in data science.
-- 🌱 I’m currently learning cryptocurrency
+- 🌱 I’m currently learning programmatic ads dynamics.
-- 💞️ I’m looking to collaborate on smart contracts.
+- 💞️ I’m looking to collaborate on methods to optmize optmization.
 - 📫 How to reach me : @otter365

 <!---